aiodo-lab/qub-ear-biting/README.md

 # Detect and track ear-biting in pigs.

-The eperiments tested two state-of-the-art detection networks namely YOLOv4-CSP and YOLOv7.
+The experiments tested two state-of-the-art detection networks namely YOLOv4-CSP and YOLOv7.
 Both models were written in Pytorch and are available ...

 We also used DEEPSORT for tracking.